Lynne Baab • Thursday June 26 2014

 Somehow it’s too easy to think that God is present in nature but not in technology.
 Or that God wants us to be caring and prayerful when we talk to someone face to face, but not when we communicate with them online.
 My small computer habits remind me that all of life, and my whole life, belong to God.

-(If you like this post, you can sign up for email notices every time I post something on this blog.
-The place to sign up is at the bottom of the right hand column on this webpage.
+(If you like this post, you can sign up below for email notices every time I post something on this blog.
 This post originally appeared on the Godspace blog.)

 To receive an email alert when a new post is published, simply enter your email address below.